Second walk-in Covid-19 test centre opens in Donegal as infections rise in the county

 Minister for Health Stephen Donnelly tweeted on Tuesday morning that the test centre would open at Milford Mart for three days from Wednesday while the centre in Letterkenny would remain open.
 He added that additional facilities would be announced as part of the “enhanced response” to Covid-19.

-There are currently three walk-in testing centres operating in County Cork, two in Dublin and others in counties Kerry, Kildare, Offal, Roscommon, Tipperary, Waterford and Westmeath.
+There are currently three walk-in testing centres operating in Co Cork, two in Dublin and others in counties Kerry, Kildare, Offaly, Roscommon, Tipperary, Waterford and Westmeath.

 The incidence of Covid-19 in Donegal has been above the national average since last September, and the county currently has the State’s highest rate at 293.4 cases per 100,000 people, compared to 127.3 nationally.